Kids’ Shoes for Cavus Foot – Extra Depth and a Firm Heel Counter!

 The issue with having high arches and heels that roll inwards is that it throws the body out of alignment, and it also leads to uneven weight-bearing.
 This is what often leads to foot, leg, and lower back pain in the future.

 Most parents ask me why their children developed a cavus foot.
 In certain cases, it can be an inherited structural abnormality.
-However, this condition can also be caused by a neurologic disorder or other medical condition such as cerebral palsy, Charcot-Marie Tooth disease, spina bifida, polio, muscular dystrophy, or stroke.
-I have written articles that cover those conditions in detail as well.
+However, this condition can also be caused by a neurologic disorder or other medical conditions such as cerebral palsy, Charcot-Marie Tooth disease, spina bifida, polio, muscular dystrophy, or stroke.

-It’s important for your child to wear the correct type of shoes in order to prevent ankle sprains and stress fractures.
-However, finding shoes for a child with a high arch can be frustrating and extremely time-consuming experience.
-Most parents find themselves trying a whole bunch of different shoe styles just to end up empty-handed.
+It’s important for your child to wear the correct type of shoes to prevent ankle sprains and stress fractures.
+However, finding shoes for a child with a high arch can be a frustrating and extremely time-consuming experience.
+Most parents find themselves trying a whole bunch of different shoes just to end up empty-handed.

-Most families contact me explaining how challenging it is to find shoes for their child with high arches.
+Most families contact me to explain how challenging it is to find shoes for their child with high arches.
 The main issue is that in addition to finding a shoe that is supportive, we need to find a shoe that can accommodate the shape of your child’s high arch.

-You might be asking yourself how are you supposed to find shoes with extra depth if children’s shoes don’t come labeled that way?
+You might be asking yourself how are you supposed to find shoes with extra depth if children’s shoes don’t come labeled that way.
 The only way to tell if a shoe provides extra depth is from having fitted them before, and here is when I come into play.
 Let me show you an example of a shoe that provides extra depth versus one that doesn’t:

 I have experienced firsthand the positive impact that supportive shoes can have in treating foot and leg pain, as well as helping a child walk and run straighter.

-Let me prove this to you.
-Let’s take a look at a picture of a child with a high arch and heels that turn inwards.
+Let’s take a look at a picture of a child with a high arch and heels that turn inwards:

 - Calluses on your child’s feet.